mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 **Learners may not find coding a project a motivating project if it is only a private activity with no end audience.**
 Play Testing - each lesson can help with short term motivation of having a game product ready  for others to play.
 Showcase events help longer-term motivation towards and aid prioritisation as learners near the end of their project.

 **Code playground provides immediate feedback**.
 I chose a code editing tool set which drew on relevant design principles explored in the literature review (Resnick and Rosenbaum, 2013).
 One of the principles that I prioritised in the choice of tools was that of immediate feedback for participants.
 For example, in the code editing interface of glitch.com shown in Illustration 1, changes made to the code on the left section take immediate effect in the resultant game on the right side of the screen.

-**Learner choice over game design vs templated approach** Learners stuggled with too much freedom of choice in a number of ways.
-Most specifically starting from scratch appeared unrealistic for this group.
+**Learner choice over game design vs templated approach**

+Learners struggled with too much freedom of choice in a number of ways.
+Most specifically starting from scratch appeared unrealistic for this group due to technical level of coding availability.
+Similarly, there was at times frustration if learners were not able to implement a feature they wanted to add to the game next:

-There was conflict over desire for a 3d game.
+While personal expression can facilitates engagement and motivation it can lead to confict if desired changes are not realistic.
+For example there was conflict over desire for a 3d game in this phase.
+A 3d bee design of one participant which happened when there was no framework.
+Present a wide range of different kinds of design patterns that learners can add to their game in the order they choose (with some exceptions).

 As such I adapted a game template used in a Phaser tutorial.
 Thus the design started to follow the Use-Modify-Create model to limit learner anxiety for novice coders and to scaffold the acquisition of coding and computational thinking concepts [@lee_computational_2011].
 Using a starting template had a number of benefits: to increase speed of feedback from learner input, to reduce coding syntax knowledge needed in starting from scratch, x